Chain complex: Definitions

-The index n in either An or An is referred to as the degree (or dimension).
+In both cases, the index $n$ is referred to as the degree (or dimension).
 The difference between chain and cochain complexes is that, in chain complexes, the differentials decrease dimension, whereas in cochain complexes they increase dimension.
 All the concepts and definitions for chain complexes apply to cochain complexes, except that they will follow this different convention for dimension, and often terms will be given the prefix co-.
 In this article, definitions will be given for chain complexes when the distinction is not required.